marianina8/gocodecli/README.md

-# Mastering CLI Apps with Go
+# The Art of Command Line Interfaces

 This comprehensive course is designed for developers looking to master the creation of command-line interfaces (CLI) using Go.
 Through a series of structured modules, students will learn to build robust, efficient, and user-friendly CLI tools that are professional-grade.
 The course covers everything from basic setups and flag usage to advanced features like interactivity, error handling, and distribution strategies.
+This code pairs with the [ByteSizeGo video course](https://www.bytesizego.com/art-of-cli-golang).

 ## Course Outline